7 Best Affordable Pet Insurance Companies of 2026

 Typically, pet insurance companies will reimburse the policyholder directly--making it more like renters or homeowners insurance, where the policyholder submits a claim and gets reimbursed depending on criteria and limits set by the insurance company.

-There are some pet insurance companies, however, that will reimburse the vet's office directly or offer the policyholder the option of whom to reimburse.
+Some pet insurance companies, however, will reimburse the vet's office directly or offer the policyholder the option of whom to reimburse.

-The good news is, submitting a claim is usually very straightforward and you can oftentimes get a good idea of what is eligible for reimbursement.
+The good news is that submitting a claim is usually very straightforward, and you can often get a good idea of what is eligible for reimbursement.

 After you purchase a pet insurance policy, you pay for coverage monthly.

-Then you choose a deductible, the amount you must pay before coverage kicks in.
+Then, you choose a deductible, the amount you must pay before coverage.
 The range is usually from 0 to $1,000.

 The insurer will dictate when you pay the deductible.
 It’s either annual or else by incident.